brendo/bulkimporter/README.md

 _Images_ section.
 It will also associate these entries in the _Images_ section with the 'My Test Album' entry in the _Gallery_ section.

 ## SUPPORTED FIELDS

 ### Upload fields

-Any extension that matches the /upload/i regex (which is all known to date).
+Any extension that matches the /upload/i regexp (which is all known to date).

 ### Text Input fields